oconnor663/jacko.io/posts/async_one.md

 ```

 Each thread uses a lot of memory,[^stack_space] so there's a limit on how many
-we can threads we can run at once.
-It's harder to see on the playground, but we
+threads we can run at once.
+It's harder to see on the playground, but we can
-can also cause performance problems by switching between lots of threads at
+also cause performance problems by switching between lots of threads at once.
-once.
-Threads are a fine way to run a few jobs in parallel, or even a few
+Threads are a fine way to run a few jobs in parallel, or even a few hundred,
-hundred, but for various reasons they don't scale well beyond
+but for various reasons they don't scale well beyond that.[^thread_pool] If we
-that.[^thread_pool] If we want to run thousands of jobs at once, we need
+want to run thousands of jobs at once, we need something different.
-something different.

 TODO: example of thread switching overhead